 - Withhold rent after you give the landlord notice.

 - Ask the Court to order the owner to make the repairs.
 Ask for a

-Or try the MassAccess interactive interview, Complaint for a Temporary Restraining Order, that lets you complete, review, sign and send your request for a Temporary Restraining Order to the court from your smart phone or computer.<.>
+Try the Court Forms Online interactive interview, Complaint for a Temporary Restraining Order, that lets you complete, review, sign and send your request for a Temporary Restraining Order to the court from your smart phone or computer.